Debra Killings

-Debra Killings (born July 7, 1966) is an American singer and bass guitarist, notable for extensive session and background vocal work for LaFace Records and Rowdy Records-based artists such as TLC, Monica, and OutKast.
+Debra Killings (born July 7, 1964) is an American singer and bass guitarist, notable for extensive session and background vocal work for LaFace Records and Rowdy Records-based artists such as TLC, Monica, and Outkast.

 Killings appears on the majority of the recordings in TLC's catalogue, singing background vocals.
 She also appears on Monica's first two albums (Miss Thang and The Boy is Mine), and has performed both background vocals and bass guitar on several OutKast albums, including ATLiens and Aquemini.

 In 2002, Killings signed to Verity Records, and she released her debut solo album, a gospel LP entitled Surrender, in 2003.
 Killings was the singing voice of Paula Patton's character, Angel Davenport, in the film Idlewild.
 Killings' recognizable voice is spotlighted in "Moving Cool", the song that the character of Angel first performs in the movie.

 Television

-Killings is a member of Big Jim's Penthouse Playas, the house band on The Mo'Nique Show.
-Killings also occasionally plays bass in the house band for Showtime at the Apollo.
+Killings was a member of Big Jim's Penthouse Playas, the house band on The Mo'Nique Show.
+Killings also occasionally played bass in the house band for Showtime at the Apollo.

 Killings also played bass for BET's "Black Girls Rock" all-star band.

 Personal life

-Killings was born on July 7, 1966, and grew up in Atlanta, Georgia.
+Killings was born on July 7, 1964, and grew up in Atlanta, Georgia.
 She is married and has two sons.